deviparikh/cushions/index.md

 2. Texture of the piece is dictated by the curvature of the lines.
 This takes 4 values: Straight, Wavy, Curvy, Coily.

-3. Balance indicates whether the lines are biased in one direction or the other.
+3. Balance indicates whether the curves are biased in one direction or the other.
 This takes 5 values: Left, Left-tilt, Balanced, Right-tilt, Right

 4. Strokes indicates the thickness of the curves.
 This takes 6 values: Fine, Thin, Solid, Thick, Chunky, Heavy

 5. Style takes 2 values: Neutral, Ornamented.
-It indicates whether the strokes are emphasized by a white-on-black contrast or not.
+It indicates whether the curves are emphasized by a white-on-black contrast or not.

 6. Palette indicates which hand-designed palette is used to color the piece.
 This takes 50 values: Pastel, Neon, Dream, Marshmallow, Meadow, Ethnic, Cake, Baby, Bright, Beach, Gradient, Cotton Candy, Journal, Authentic, Cartoon, Statement, Business, Salient, Primary, Home, Icing, Birthday, Grown Up, Core, Scheme, Activity, Pop, Wood, Mighty, Iconic, Potential, Gold, Insomnia, Safe, Surprise, Love, Deep, Basquiat, Dali, Gauguin, Lichtenstein, Monet, Munch, Rothko, Gogh, Warhol, Mondrian, Canna, Magritte, Truth.